 The national annual average PM10 standard was revoked in December 2006 and is no longer in effect.
-Statistics related to the revoked standard are shown in italics or italics.

 An exceedance of a standard is not necessarily related to a violation of the standard.

 All values listed above represent midnight-to-midnight 24-hour averages and may be related to an exceptional event.